dune-copasi/dune-copasi/doc/docusaurus/docs/math_model.md

 sidebar_label: Math Model
 ---

-In the following, we decribe in mathemathical terms the actual model problem that we want to solve.
+In the following, we describe in mathemathical terms the actual model problem that we want to solve.

 ## Continuous Problem